Skip to main content

 Recipe Matching System

-Rayforge automatically suggests the most appropriate recipes based on:
+Rayforge automatically suggests and applies the most appropriate recipes based on:

-- Capability matching: Recipes are tied to specific operation types
+• Task type matching: Recipes are tied to specific operation categories

 Related Topics: